-- Show it on marketing channels and social media to build your online reputation and brand trust.
+- Show it on marketing and social media to build your online reputation and brand trust.

 Complaints & Questions

-The importance of negative customer reviews or complaints is not only in their ability to help potential customers make decisions about where to spend their money but also in their ability to help businesses improve themselves.
+The importance of negative customer reviews or complaints is not only in their ability to help potential customers decide where to spend their money but also in their ability to help businesses improve themselves.

-Customer complaints may take the form of emails, reviews, social media comments, and more.
+Customer complaints may include emails, reviews, and social media comments.
 In research from Zendesk, 50% of customers said they would switch to a competitor after a bad experience.
 We all know that customer complaints are the most dreaded things to handle.
 But, they are also an opportunity to create a loyal customer.

 How to address Customer Complaints?

-When dealing with customer complaints, it is crucial to keep in mind that the customer is mostly right.
+When dealing with customer complaints, it is crucial to remember that the customer is mostly right.
 It can be difficult to deal with a complaint from a customer, but you must remain calm and address their concerns.

-When responding to a complaint, the first step to take is to listen carefully and understand what the customer is saying.
-It can be difficult for some people to complain about their grievances verbally, so it may help you ask questions for you both to gain clarity on what happened.
+When responding to a complaint, the first step is to listen carefully and understand what the customer is saying.
+It can be difficult for some people to verbally complain about their grievances, so it may help you ask questions for both to clarify what happened.